-- 2. Transport. - 3.
-Monitor vital signs and continue treatment en route. - 4.
-If any signs of shock such as tachycardia, tachypnea, cool/clammy skin, low blood pressure, or high suspicion of major blood loss refer to Pediatric Hypoperfusion / Shock Protocol 6402. - 5.
+- a.
+If any signs of shock such as tachycardia, tachypnea, cool/clammy skin, or low blood pressure, or high suspicion of major blood loss, administer 20 ml/kg normal saline IV bolus and refer to Pediatric Shock Protocol 4402. - b.
+If patient has no signs or symptoms of shock, maintain normal saline IV at KVO. - 5.
 Prevent heat loss. - 6.
-Request ALS backup if needed and not already completed and contact Medical Command.
+Consider nasogastric tube placement if patient is intubated and has no facial trauma. - 7.
+Refer to Pain Management Protocol 4902, if indicated. - 8.
+Notify Medical Command.